MeerMusik/LinuxScripts/README.md

 to see which Version is installed on your Distribution.

 If Perl is not found, install the prebuilt Binaries provided by your Distribution.
-Check your Distribution specific Installer on how to do that.
+Read the Instructions for the Package Manager of your Distribution on how to do that.

 3. Python 3.x Programming Language
     1. Required as an Interpreter for all Projects using Python Scripts